alabak48/accessibility-webcrawler-lighthouse/README.md

 # Accessibility Web Crawler with Lighthouse

-A web accessibility crawler that utilizes both JavaScript and Python to assess and generate accessibility reports for specified websites.
+A web accessibility crawler that utilizes both JavaScript and Python to assess and generate accessibility reports in JSON format for specified websites.

 ## Requirements
 - Pycharm Community Edition